Bans & Shadowbans

 In this guide, we will cover both types of bans and how to mitigate them.
 To check the status of your account, use the appeals page on Activision's website.

-Manually banned via reports from players
+CoD uses a report system, you can be manually banned via reports from players

 A "shadow-ban" is an account restriction that impacts the account's ability to matchmake and utilize online services.
 The account can still be logged into but cannot join games or servers and play online.